ska-sa/spead2/doc/py-send.rst

 There are multiple stream classes, corresponding to different transports, and some of the classes have several variants of the constructor.
-They all implement the following interface, although this base class does not actually exist:
+They all implement the following interface (the class exists as a type annotation, but does not currently exist at runtime).

-.. py:class:: spead2.send.AbstractStream()
+.. py:class:: spead2.send.SyncStream()

    .. py:method:: send_heap(heap, cnt=-1, substream_index=0)